28lfss/pvqd_quantum_computing/README.md

    ```
    IBM_API_KEY=your_api_key_here
    ```
-3. Uncomment the IBM evaluation section in `main.py`
+3. The IBM evaluation section is enabled by default in `main.py` (no need to uncomment)

 The IBM backend integration will:
 - Automatically select the least busy available backend